-The Wolper Law Firm is currently investigating claims against Partho Ghosh, a former Financial Advisor at NY Life in New York, NY.
+The Wolper Law Firm, P.A. is currently investigating claims against Partho Ghosh, a former Financial Advisor at NY Life in New York, NY.
 Partho Ghosh has been in the securities industry since 1980s and previously worked at MMC Securities.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on September 27, 2018, FINRA commenced an enforcement proceeding against Partho Ghosh for allegedly operating an outside securities and insurance business without authorization.
 Partho Ghosh allegedly introduced customers of NY Life to investment and insurance opportunities that were offered exclusively by his independent company.
 This practice is referred to as “selling away” and is strictly prohibited by FINRA Rules.